tyarchy/work-day-todos/README.md

 ## Usage and Applications
+Work Day Scheduler is a site where you can schedule tasks on an hourly basis during daytime ours.
 This app will prevent laziness.

 <p>&nbsp;</p>